There must be something in the East Texas air, water, or latitudinal orientation that drives people to distraction around the holidays.

 “Does Duderino want to ride, too?” my wife queried.

 I married into both parenthood and grandparenthood at the same time.
 Coco is Nancy’s only daughter’s only daughter.
-Never having been a father before, I wasn’t sure what to make of the notion of becoming a grandfather when Nancy and I tied our knot–very firmly, I might ad.
+Never having been a father myself, I wasn’t sure what to make of the notion of becoming a grandfather when Nancy and I tied our knot.

 Coco thought “Duderino” was a fun word to say.
 In time, as she’s grown older, she’s shortened it to “Duder.”

-So, eventually, Grammy, Duderino and Coco climbed into one of the Santa’s Wonderland train cars.
-Each was in the shape of a large square box, covered of course in Christmas lights, powered by, no doubt, a heckuva long extension chord.
+With the question of bull-riding still unanswered, Grammy, Duderino, and Coco eventually climbed into one of the Santa’s Wonderland train cars.
+Each was in the shape of a large square box, covered of course in Christmas lights, powered by, no doubt, a heckuva long extension cord.

-Or, perhaps an onboard power supply.
-Whichever, our car was a bit of a cramped space for those greater than five feet in height and I managed to bang my head getting in.
+Our car was a bit of a cramped space and I managed to bang my head getting in.

 Which gave me a thought.